flaviens/gsoc-sim-mem/documentation.md

 The burst support has been implemented _in-depth_, because the block RAMs are typically narrow and deep, and do not always propose write masks, which makes in-width storage difficult.

-The _MaxBurstLen_ (maximum burst length for reads, and 1 for write responses) consecutive RAM cells dedicated to the same burst are referred to as _extended RAM cells_.On a high level, extended RAM cells are the elementary data structures in linked lists.BY opposition to extended RAM cells, the actual physical RAM cells are called _elementary RAM cells_.
+The _MaxBurstLen_ (maximum burst length for reads, and 1 for write responses) consecutive RAM cells dedicated to the same burst are referred to as _extended RAM cells_.
+On a high level, extended RAM cells are the elementary data structures in linked lists.
+By opposition to extended RAM cells, the actual physical RAM cells are called _elementary RAM cells_.

 We additionally introduce two address spaces:

-- _address_: refers to the address of the extended cells, viewing them as elementary storage elements.This matches with addresses as defined by the metadata RAM.
+- _address_: refers to the address of the extended cells, viewing them as elementary storage elements.
+  This matches with addresses as defined by the metadata RAM.
 - _full address_: refers to the full address of an elementary cell in the payload RAM.

 <figure class="image">